hotzhao/kaldi/README.md

 - transition-state : (phone, hmm-state, pdf) triple, in fact (phone, hmm-state) can uniquely specify the transition-state
   - number = 493 = (39 * 4) * 3 + (1 * 5) * 5
-  - corresponds to an specific hmm-state, which have several transitions.
+  - corresponds to an specific hmm-state, which has several transitions.
 (Please refer to the HmmTopology content above.)
 - transition-id : (phone, hmm-state, transition-index)
   - number = 1026 = (39 * 4) * 3 * 2 + (1 * 5) * 4 * 4 + (1 * 5) * 1 * 2
   - start from 1